 What are the main findings?

 We found only three trials that compared lymphadenectomy with no lymphadenectomy among women with endometrial cancer.
 One of these trials could not be included in the meta-analysis of this review, as it provided insufficient information about outcomes for women.
-When we combined findings from the two remaining trials, we found no evidence that women who received lymphadenectomy were less likely to die or have a relapse of their cancer.
+When we combined findings from the two remaining trials, which included 1945 women, we found no evidence that women who received lymphadenectomy were less likely to die or have a relapse of their cancer.
 In addition, severe adverse events experienced as a consequence of lymphadenectomy outnumbered those reported when no lymphadenectomy was performed.

 Quality of the evidence